SBNovaScript/scrum-pointer/server/README.md

 # scrum-pointer

-> An assistant for SCRUM sprint estimation!
+> A seamless Scrum pointing solution!

 ## About